 While the FAFSA is used to determine Federal Student Aid, you may need to complete additional documents if you would like to apply for a student loan.
 We ask that you submit these documents annually because we know you may want to borrow different amounts each year.
-"Loan Applications" provides you detailed instructions concerning the student loan application process.
+Visit the loan applications page for detailed instructions concerning the student loan application process.

 We strongly urge you not to use email as a means of delivering sensitive information due to the lack of security.
 It is okay to list your UChicago student ID if you have one, along with your first and last name in an email message.
 However, as an added precaution, do not list your social security number in the body of emails, or any document you may attach to an email when corresponding with our office.

 In addition, please comply with the tips below:

 - Bring your student ID (with photo) each time you visit Financial Aid.

 - Respond immediately to any correspondence from the University of Chicago, your loan servicer, or your lender.
 Your funds may be placed on hold or withdrawn if any of the additional information requested from you is not provided promptly.